Average reach is down 34% in 2025. Feeds are crowded, and the bar for relevance is higher.

 Here’s the reality behind three common myths that you may have heard about:

-Myth #1: Links in Posts Won’t Hurt Your Reach
+Myth #1: Links in Posts Will Hurt Your Reach

-Including links directly in your LinkedIn posts may seem like a good way to drive traffic, but LinkedIn doesn’t see it that way.
+Including links directly in your LinkedIn posts may seem like a good way to drive traffic, but you better be careful how you do it.

 Myth #2: Hashtags Drive More Reach